lukebussey/grunt-google-cloud/README.md

 #### `options.keyFilename` (String)

-The path to your key file. [https://github.com/GoogleCloudPlatform/google-cloud-node#authentication](More information on key files).
+The path to your key file.
+[More information on key files](https://github.com/GoogleCloudPlatform/google-cloud-node#authentication).

 #### `options.credentials` (Object)